hupshaw/Consultantree/README.md

 # Consultantree
-Consultantree is a web-based forestry consulting service that connects South Carolina landowners to experts in forestry
+Consultantree is a web-based forestry consulting service that connects South Carolina landowners to local experts in their field